Does the thought of work meetings fill you with dread?

 If you feel your communication skills may not be up to par, you can experience increased worry and anxiety about speaking in meetings.

-You may fear you’ll fail to get your message across effectively and cause miscommunication or judgment from people in the meeting.
+You may fear you’ll fail to get your message across effectively and cause miscommunication or experience judgment from other people in the meeting.

 Reason #6: Imposter syndrome

-If you feel inadequate and doubt your knowledge and intellectual ability while feeling strong pressure to perform — you might be experiencing imposter syndrome.
+If you feel inadequate and doubt your knowledge and intellectual ability while feeling intense pressure to perform, you might be experiencing imposter syndrome.

 Imposter syndrome is another common cause of meeting anxiety.

-People experiencing imposter syndrome often feel like a fraud in a professional setting.
-Naturally, meetings, where they need to present an opinion in a discussion, will often exacerbate these negative feelings and limiting self-beliefs.
+People experiencing imposter syndrome often feel like frauds in a professional setting.
+Naturally, meetings where they need to present an opinion in a discussion will usually exacerbate these negative feelings and self-beliefs.

 Reason #7: Poor self-image